username-pass/bookmarklets/README.md

 clicks automatically for lazy people or people that want a lot of cookies on cookie clicker.
 * better ctrl f

-this bookmark takes normal gorse ctrl f (a built in search tool on chrome plus its derivatives and Firefox) and lets you search for more then one thing without losing the spot of the last thing.
+this bookmark takes normal gorse ctrl f (a built-in search tool on chrome plus its derivatives and Firefox) and lets you search for more then one thing without losing the spot of the last thing.
 * cached sites

 google has this thing with stealing data if you don't know. and google makes copies of all websites and calls it cashed sites. they do this to improve load times. but unfortunately (for you school) this includes most of the website, thus unblocking it.